zopefoundation/z3c.recipe.mkdir/z3c/recipe/mkdir/README.txt

 Creating relative paths
 =======================

-If we specify a relative path, this path will be constructed relative to the buildout directory:
+If we specify a relative path, this path will be read relative to the buildout directory:

   >>> write('buildout.cfg',